The42-Digital-Agency/42-template-wp/README.md

 # WordPress Theme Template with Alpine.js, Tailwind CSS, and webpack

-This is a template for a WordPress theme using Alpine.js, Tailwind CSS, and webpack.

 ## Installation

 1. Open Local, click the plus sign (+) in the lower-left corner, and fill in your site details to create your new site.